rraval/zeroindexed/docs/_posts/2021-05-30-nix-ejection-problem.md

 <!--more-->

 Package management on Linux has a colourful history, with various distributions intermixing technology with philosophy to produce whole system configurations that real people can run on real machines with varying amounts of productivity.
-You have the Slackware "our packages are just tarballs you can extract over `/`", the slightly more principled dpkg and RPM's of the world, the source-first approach preferred by Gentoo and ArchLinux, and the "invent the universe to bake a pie" doctrine that is Linux From Scratch.
+You have the Slackware "our packages are just tarballs you can extract over `/`", the slightly more principled dpkg and RPM's of the world, the source-first approach preferred ArchLinux, and the "invent the universe to bake a pie" doctrine that is Linux From Scratch.

 However, all of them share the fundamental notion of what it means to be a package: a monolithic reusable artifact that can be installed on a user's machine.
 (Okay, Linux From Scratch doesn't really belong in this category, but does it really belong anywhere?)